ArisAmp/VU_ComputerNetworks/README.md

 # VU_ComputerNetworks

-This repository includes the assignments for Computer Networks at VU University the year 2017-2018
+This repository includes Computer Networks' exercises for the VU University the year 2017-2018

 # Framing: